 The number one resource we recommend is to come by the Writing Center and meet with one of our tutors!
 Just getting an assignment and need help getting started?
 Just finished a paper and want help cleaning it up?
 Wherever you are in the process, the Writing Center can help.
 Click here to make an appointment.
 Drop by the Writing Center in 426 Z. Smith Reynolds Library for more information or help making an appointment.

-According to their website, “The Learning Assistance Center (LAC) provides study skills training and counseling.
+According to their website, “The Center for Learning, Access, and Student Success (CLASS) provides study skills training and counseling.
 Students can learn to read critically, take notes effectively, manage their time, improve their motivation, increase their reading speed, and prepare for tests.
-Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the Learning Assistance Center.”
-Stop by the LAC in 118 Reynolda Hall (Hearn Plaza entrance) for more information.
+Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the Center for Learning, Access, and Student Success.”
+Stop by CLASS in 118 Reynolda Hall (Hearn Plaza entrance) for more information.

 Z. Smith Reynolds Library